-- Location: The state you live in plays a significant role in the cost of homeowners insurance.
-For example, the average policy costs $1,813 per year in Louisiana but just $712 in Oregon.
-You will also usually pay less if you live close to safety features like fire hydrants and police stations.
+- Location: The state you live in plays an enormous role in the cost of homeowners insurance.
+For example, the average policy costs $3,519 per year in Oklahoma but just $376 annually in Hawaii.
+You might also pay less if you live close to safety features like fire hydrants and police stations.

 When to buy homeowners insurance

 At what point in the home buying process should you purchase your first-time homeowners insurance policy?
 While your policy cannot be effective before your closing date, when you become the legal owner of the home, you can get quotes in advance to be prepared to start your policy when you have a closing date.

 Before making an offer on a home, you should know about how much insurance will cost by asking for quotes from providers.
 This will help ensure there are not any surprises when it is time to buy coverage.
 You can even work with your agent to get your quote ready for purchase so that once your closing date is scheduled, you can have your company start your policy as of that date.

 How to determine the amount of home insurance coverage you need

 Home buyers insurance policies can be personalized to better meet your needs.
 But how do you determine what those needs are?

 The most important determining factor in the amount of home insurance coverage to purchase is the requirements from your lender.
 Ask your mortgage company what their minimum coverage requirements are before purchasing a policy to make sure your bases are covered.
 You will likely need to purchase enough dwelling coverage to pay off the loan if your home is destroyed.